iurii-chernigin/audio-streaming-data-platform/data-warehouse/README.md

 ### Data Mart

-This area contains wide tables that are useful for analytic research or building machine learning models.
+This area contains tables & views that are useful for analytic research or building machine learning models.

 Link to the dbt models: [audio-streaming-dbt-datavault/models/datamarts](https://github.com/iurii-chernigin/audio-streaming-dbt-datavault/tree/main/models/datamarts)